 This is my personal recipe and I’ve added a few things that Creamed Chipped Beef normally doesn’t contain.
-If you want it strictly traditional, omit the onions, pimiento, and peas.
+If you want a strictly traditional SOS recipe, omit the onions, pimiento, and peas.
 However, I think they add a lot in terms of flavor and especially in appearance.

 Chop the green onions.

 Cook the Beef, Onions, and Flour

 In a non-stick skillet over medium-high heat, melt the butter.
 Add the green onions and chipped beef.
 Cook, stirring, until the onions are soft.